 The Greg Mortimer takes you on a 20-day expedition to the Falkland Islands, South Georgia, and the Antarctic Peninsula.
 Embark in Ushuaia, Argentina, and follow in Shackleton's footsteps as you witness peak summer wildlife activity, learn about whaling history, visit research sites, and land on the Antarctic continent.
 Before flying to Santiago or Punta Arenas, Chile, disembark and see Stanley, the capital of the Falkland Islands.

-Having made your way to Ushuaia, you will be met by a representative of Aurora Expeditions and transferred to our group hotel.
+Having made your way to Ushuaia, you will be met by a representative of Adventure Life and transferred to our group hotel.
 This evening, enjoy a light refreshment as you meet your fellow expeditioners at a Welcome Reception.
 Afterward, dine at your leisure (dinner not included).

 This morning, please ensure your cabin luggage is fitted with cabin tags clearly labeled with your name and cabin number.
 Your luggage will be collected from your hotel and transferred directly to the port for clearance and delivered to your cabin ahead of your arrival on board.
 Please keep any valuables or personal items with you throughout the day.
 Enjoy free time after check-out, meeting back in the hotel lobby at 2.00 pm to commence a short sightseeing tour of Ushuaia.